elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-do-you-identify-the-asymptote-of-an-exponential-function-from-its-graph.md

 _schema: default
 id: 163767
 date: 2025-01-27
-title: >-
-    How do you identify the asymptote of an exponential function from its graph?
+title: How do you identify the asymptote of an exponential function from its graph?
-article_title: >-
-    How do you identify the asymptote of an exponential function from its graph?
+article_title: How do you identify the asymptote of an exponential function from its graph?
 date_format: MMM DD, YYYY
 post_on_text: Posted on
 seo:
   title: QuickTakes | Mathematics
   page_description: >-
-    This content explains how to identify the asymptote of an exponential function by analyzing its graph, specifically focusing on the horizontal asymptote at y = 0 as x approaches negative infinity.
+    This content explains how to identify the horizontal asymptote of an exponential function from its graph, focusing on the characteristics of the graph as it approaches the line y = 0.
   page_keywords: >-
-    asymptote, exponential function, graph, horizontal asymptote, y = 0, behavior of the graph, negative infinity, exponential decay, analysis, graphing tools
+    exponential function, asymptote, horizontal line, graph analysis, y = 0, behavior of the graph, exponential growth, exponential decay, graphing tools, horizontal asymptote
 author: QuickTakes
 question: >-
     How do you identify the asymptote of an exponential function from its graph?